Lomray-Software/microservices/microservices/payment-stripe/README.md

 #### 8. Evidence details
 Upon occurrence of a dispute, the webhook handler service will oversee it, capturing relevant evidence details.
 Users can then submit evidence details through the Stripe Dashboard, after which the API will synchronize this data in the database.

+#### <a id="services-and-their-roles"></a>SERVICES AND THEIR ROLES:
+In this section, we will review the common services provided by the microservice and discuss their necessity.

+#### 1. Payment gateway
+This is a fundamental microservice providing an API for interacting with Stripe.
+Here, you can access methods for creating customers, cards, transactions, checkouts, payouts, and more.
+Additionally, this service defines methods that rely on the webhook handler service for managing incoming webhook events from Stripe.

+#### 2. Webhook handlers
+This is a foundational service designed to manage incoming webhooks from Stripe.
+For each Stripe object, this service defines its own handler that deals with related events.
+For example, there's a handler for "customer" events corresponding to the customer model, and another for "payout" events related to Stripe payout objects.

+### 3. Calculation
+This service provides sophisticated calculation helpers for Stripe transaction fees, taxes, and other related calculations.

+### 4. Other components services
+This structure pattern is commonly employed in the Lomray Software Microservices API.
+Each component has its own associated service, encompassing business logic pertinent to that component.
+These services are utilized in subscribers, endpoints, and other functionalities.
+For example, the "update" method of the "dispute" service parses dispute webhook event data, updates transaction data, and records the dispute in the database.

 Rebuild: 1